dwightjack/wok-pkgs/docs/packages/tasks/deploy.md

 gulp deploy --target=production
 ```

-The task will use the selected host object as connection settings. `deployStrategy` defines the deploy method for that host.
+The task will use the selected target object as connection settings. `deployStrategy` defines the deploy method for that target.
 If not defined it will default to the value of the `deployStrategy` key in the config object:

 ```diff
 module.exports = {